-average college entrance examination scores ranging from one point below state averages to one and a half points above; and
+average college entrance examination scores ranging from one point below state averages to one and a half points above;

-End of Instruction exam results range from the same at or below state averages to 25 percentage points average.
+End of Instruction exam results range from the same at or below state averages to 25 percentage points above.

-college participation rates range from equal to the state average to ten percent higher than state percentages;
+college participation rates range from equal to the state average to ten percent higher than state percentages.

 A ten-year look at the college attendance rate for Winding Road indicated a range of college participation rates from 47 percent to 71 percent, significantly higher than the rates of college participation for students from rural schools of poverty indicated earlier in this study (Office of Educational Quality & Accountability, 2014).

 Exploration of the messages shared by teachers and leaders with students and their parents using constant comparative analysis to identify patterns of the messages which supported students to move beyond self-efficacy to identify goals for education after high school may be identified.
-These patterns of messages could support development of a theoretical framework for aspects of a rural high poverty school college access culture.
+These patterns of messages could support development of a theoretical framework aligned with the unique attributes of a rural high poverty school college access culture.
 The research question for this study was: How does the discourse of a remote rural high school reflect Discourse of a culture supportive of postsecondary education (PSE) for all students?

 Data Collection